-The Kathleen Valley Project comprises 15 granted Mining Leases and one Exploration Licence Application (ELA36/879), covering a total area of 75km2 and is located ~45km NNW of Leinster (Western Australia), in close proximity to good transport and energy infrastructure.The Mining Leases are currently held by Ramelius Resources which ceased gold mining operations in late 2016.
+The Kathleen Valley Project comprises 15 granted Mining Leases and one Exploration Licence Application (ELA36/879), covering a total area of 75km2 and is located ~45km NNW of Leinster (Western Australia), in close proximity to modern transport, energy and camp infrastructure.

 Figure 1: Kathleen Valley Project – Location, tenure and regional geology plan

 The Kathleen Valley Project is located on the western edge of the Mt Keith- Perseverance Greenstone Belt which comprises part of the much larger Norseman- Wiluna Belt within the Archaean Yilgarn Craton of southern Western Australia.

 The project contains a historically documented spodumene-bearing pegmatite swarm extending over an area of 3.5km by 1km.
 While previous workers recorded anomalous lithium and spodumene from the swarm, which is obscured to the north by transported cover, there had been no drill testing prior to Liontown acquiring the Project.